 * CategoryTraitor: Watching Purifiers consider Stevie Hunter a traitor to the human race, as "she treats those mutie scum like real human beings".

 * ColdBloodedTorture: Magneto does... something to the Purifiers to make them tell the X-Men of Stryker's plans.
+(He appears to be using his powers to manipulate the Purifiers' armor to stretch them out, as if on a rack.)
 Only [[AllLovingHero Nightcrawler]] provides objection to it.
 Also a case of BadGuysDoTheDirtyWork.
 Nightcrawler averts this when he takes his own prisoner (Stryker's brainwashing expert), preferring instead to use threats and his own demonic looks to intimidate the man.

 * DarkerAndEdgier: This story is pretty heavy stuff even by [[TheEighties '80s]] [[Creator/MarvelComics Marvel comic]] standards, and it's definitely a bit darker than the regular ''COmicBook/XMen'' title was at the time.

 * DeadGuyOnDisplay: The two children murdered by Anne in the opening are strung up on a child's swing, with boards that say "mutie" around their necks.

 * DiesWideOpen: Mark.
 Magneto later closes Mark's eyes for him.